 May 27 - June 10, 2017

-The Summer Academy for up to 15 participants will be funded by the German-American Fulbright Commission in Berlin and by the German Academic Exchange Service (DAAD).
+The Summer Academy for up to 15 participants is funded by the German-American Fulbright Commission in Berlin and by the German Academic Exchange Service (DAAD).
 All program costs, including accommodation, costs for instruction, field trips, readers and health insurance, will be provided or covered.
-The German-American Fulbright Commission and the DAAD will provide for international travel costs.
-Accommodation in single rooms (incl. breakfast) will be arranged with pre-selected private hosts/host families.
+The German-American Fulbright Commission and the DAAD provide for international travel costs.
+Accommodation in single rooms (incl. breakfast) is arranged with pre-selected private hosts/host families.
 Participants should expect to cover their personal daily expenses.

 U.S. faculty in German (studies) preferably teaching full-time at smaller colleges or institutions that offer German as a major or a German/German Studies degree are encouraged to apply.
 Preference will be given to faculty who have not had a similar experience in Germany during the last 5 years.
 Applicants must be in the possession of a valid U.S. passport.